chen-zirui/TestMigration/code/generator/README.md

 ```-class <ClassName>```

 or a package prefix, in which case EvoSuite tries to generate a test
-suite for each class in the classpath that match the prefix:
+suite for each class in the classpath that matches the prefix:

 ```-prefix <PrefixName>```